 Climate crisis and armed conflict in Somalia

 In 2022, the climatic disaster in East Africa became a scary reality for millions of Somalis.
-The worst drought in 40 years reached historic heights on August 11.
+On August 11, the worst drought in 40 years reached historic heights.
 For the first time since the drought started in January 2021, one million individuals were officially documented as being displaced by it.

 As experts argued whether or not to declare a famine, Somalis were starving to death.
 In 2022, the drought may have killed up to 43,000 people, half of them were children under the age of five, according to a recent estimate by the Somalian government and UN organizations.

-The consequences of the drought were aggravated by conflict and rising food insecurity, in many regions of the country, making it more challenging for humanitarian organizations to assist those in need.
+Conflict and rising food insecurity in many regions of the country aggravated the drought's consequences, making it more challenging for humanitarian organizations to assist those in need.
 In addition, food costs sharply increased.
 90% of Somalia's wheat used to come from Russia and Ukraine, but when conflict broke out in Ukraine, Somalia was obliged to locate other, more expensive food sources.

 Asia and the Middle East

 The number of displaced individuals in the Middle East remained relatively the same in 2022.
-However, this apparent state of balance should be considered as something other than stability.
+However, this apparent balance should be considered something other than stability.

 Disaster and destruction in Syria